 locale matching.
 See Localization and

-While a good welcome message covers an agent's functionality at a high level and is open-ended, conversation starters guide users to frequent questions or known functionality.
-Though conversation starters direct users down specific paths, they should be conversational and match the tone set by the welcome message.
+While a good welcome message covers an agent's functionality at a high level and is open-ended, good conversation starters guide users to frequent questions or known functionality.

 Conversation starters appear as vertically stacked suggested replies and directly follow the welcome message.
 When a user taps a conversation starter, the agent receives predefined content and postback data that you set when you specify the starter.